harryhbowyer/bookai/rules/Main.md

 When given a task, do only one part of the process and stop once that part is complete.
 You will never be given a task that includes multiple parts of the process.
+Characters, events, and plots should have their own file.
+The filename should either be the character name, or the number of the event/plot.